 Decorating your child’s bedroom is the same as decorating any other room in the house.
 It all comes down to the planning.
 In fact, it’s even more important to think long and hard at this stage.
 Children go through many stages in their development, and it happens scarily fast.
-What suits a toddler will not be the best solution for a boisterous or creative eight year old.
+Should you redecorate when you move your toddler to a big bed?
 And what happens when that child becomes a teenager with opinions and tastes of their own?

 Unless you want to be completely re-decorating and re-furnishing every five years, there are some key things to consider.

 It’s tempting to go overboard when decorating a nursery.
 Those pink, girly wallpapers and princess coronet four-posters are so cute!
 Not to mention those cartoon character wall coverings.
 And when the baby turns into a strong-willed child with a dinosaur fixation or a super-hero fascination it can become even harder to resist the urge to theme the room from top to toe.

 Be cautious.
 Although it is tempting to go overboard with as many pink and fluffy items as possible, remember that it won’t last forever.
 For instance, you could keep the Disney images for the bedlinen only.
 It’s much easier to change at a later date.
 There’s a lot to be said for keeping walls and floors neutral and just adding accessories that can be discarded the next time your child requires a new themed décor.

 If you need inspiration have a look at the super stylish children’s schemes on Pinterest.
 There’s no shortage of innovative ideas, tasteful wall coverings, storage solutions and things that will amaze you.

 One thing to remember about a child’s room is that there will need to be a LOT of storage.
 Just think of the storage you need in your own bedroom.
 Now double it.
 When choosing furniture, choose items that have a dual purpose.